Patron: Senator for Interior Affairs and Sports, Andy Grote

-During this period, he was responsible for, among other things, the organization of about 25 German university championships in 12 sports, a World University Championship and a European University Championship.
+During this period, he was responsible for, among other things, the organization of about 25 German university championships in 12 sports, one World University Championship and one European University Championship.

 Since 1998, he has also been involved in various national and international committees for the further development, quality management and political positioning of university sports as an integral part of the university education.

 He took several positions at the German University Sport Federation (adh), the European Network of Academic Sports Services (ENAS), the European Athlete as Student Network (EAS), and the European University Sports Association (EUSA).